LiteLife99/spectrum/README.md

 # spectrum
-Python audio service which can be used for speaker diarization and transcription using whisper model.
+Spectrum is a Python microservice for speaker diarization and transcription using OpenAI's Whisper model.

 Steps to run: